MetPX/sarracenia/doc/UPGRADING.rst

 2.17.08
 -------

-**BUG**: avoid this version because of bug 88: sr_audit creates report routing queues even when report_daemons is off
+**BUG**: avoid this version to administer pumps because of bug 88: sr_audit creates report routing queues even when report_daemons is off, they fill up with messages (since they are never emptied.)
+This can cause havoc.
+If report_daemons is true, then there is no issue.
+Also no problem for clients.

 **ACTION**: (must run sr_audit --users foreground to correct permissions.) users now have permission to create exchanges.